Director | Indigenous Law Centre

 Tamara (Baldhead) Pearl

 Tamara (Baldhead) Pearl is a Nēhiyaw iskwew from One Arrow First Nation, Saskatchewan, located in Treaty 6 territory and the traditional homeland of the Métis.
-Tamara has a BA in Anthropology, a JD and is currently an LLM candidate.
-The focus of her thesis is on how we can decolonize and Indigenize academic institutions.
-Law is a helping profession.
-For law students and practitioners to become better helpers, it would be necessary in this time of reconciliation in Canada to introduce anti-racism and empathy skills, but we must use an anti-colonial framework.
-Tamara proposes to interrupt these attitudes through a process of deconstruction and self-reflection by providing visceral connections without the typical power imbalances with Indigenous professionals and communities for students.
-Tamara is the current recipient of the 2019-2020 St. Thomas More Indigenous Graduate Student Fellowship and serves as the newest board member for the Saskatoon Society for the Protection of Children.
-She is currently a Publications Research Officer at the Native Law Centre at the College of Law, University of Saskatchewan.
+Tamara has a BA in Anthropology, a Juris Doctor and a LLM (Masters of Law) degree.
+Tamara was the recipient of the 2019-2020 St. Thomas More Indigenous Graduate Student Fellowship and serves on the Board at the Saskatoon Society for the Protection of Children.
+She is currently a Publications Research Officer at the Indigenous Law Centre at the College of Law, University of Saskatchewan.

 College Of Law

 Cultural Advisor and Sessional Lecturer | College of Law

 Welcome to our Pro Bono Students of Canada 2020/2021 volunteers: